Table of Contents

 Different Components of a Plant

 Plants consist of different components, which can be classified into the Root system and the Shoot system.
-The Root system anchors the plant and absorbs nutrients, while the Shoot system includes leaves, stems, flowers, and fruits responsible for growth and reproduction.
+The Root system is found underground and helps the plant stay in place while taking in water and nutrients from the soil.
+The Shoot system is above the ground and includes leaves, stems, flowers, and fruits responsible for growth and reproduction.
+The leaves and stems help the plant grow by making food, while the flowers and fruits are important for making new plants.
+Together, both systems work to keep the plant healthy and help it grow and reproduce.

 The root system has only one part and that is: